teebrin/error-context/README.md

     // The helper function takes two arguments:
     // * A functor that is always called (the actual code to execute)
     // * A functor to call only when an exception is caught
-    // Both functors should return the same type also returned by the helper. y::error::handleExceptionsWithContext(
+    // Both functors should return the same type, which is also returned by the helper. y::error::handleExceptionsWithContext(
             [] { functionThatMayThrow("something"); },
             &showErrorAndExit);